 Are you learning about the Second World War in Northern Ireland?

-Inside you will find lots of learning and fun as you make your own Identity Card, Ration Book and Spitfire.
-Each Craft Pack comes with colouring pencils and a badge sealed in a biodegradable wallet making them perfect for school teachers too.
+Inside our Craft Packs you will find lots of learning and fun as you make your own Identity Card, Ration Book and Spitfire.
+Each Craft Pack includes colouring pencils and a badge sealed in a biodegradable wallet.
+Perfect for school teachers too!

-Please email email@example.com if you think your school class would enjoy some Craft Packs.
-Let us know your class size and when you propose to collect them from the museum.
+Please email email@example.com if you would like a Craft Pack.
+Teachers, please let us know your class size and we can make arrangements for you to collect them from the museum.

 Watch and Learn

 Visit our Watch and Learn tab for fun educational videos about the Second World War in Northern Ireland.

 Second World War Stories for Kids – We hope you enjoy listening to some of our favourite Second World War stories for kids.
 This video includes stories about the Belfast Blitz, and some rather funny stories about rationing, smuggling and American GIs.
 We heard all of these stories from people who lived in Northern Ireland during the war.

 NIWM on C2K Newsdesk – Watch a series of short programmes about the Second World War in Northern Ireland created in collaboration with C2K.
 Each episode highlights objects and stories from the museum’s collection as Jenny and Amelia explore topics such as rationing, evacuation, the Belfast Blitz and VE Day.

 These programmes were created for the C2K Junior Newsdesk and so are suitable for a Key Stage 1 audience but will still be of interest to Key Stage 2.

 NIWM Craft Challenge